femiosinowo/msba/README.md

 An OpenShift route is a way to expose a service by giving it an externally-reachable hostname.

 ## Deployments Config Files
-1. MySQL yaml file
+1. MySQL deployment yaml file
-2. Wordpress yaml file
+2. Wordpress deployment yaml file

 ## Usage
 ### Create a Project in openshift